Guidelines for Applying for Membership in Academy for Excellence in Education

 - Service on teaching related committees

-Vanderbilt's standard format for educator portfolios is available as an option ELECTRONIC TEACHING PORTFOLIO.
+Vanderbilt's standard format for educator portfolios is available as an option Educator Portfolio.
 The Membership Committee allows the use of other educator portfolio formats.
 Candidates for Academy membership are referred to national standards and examples that have been published by

 - AAMC - Leadership Lesson: The Educator Portfolio: A Tool for Career Development